Gwizdo51/web2mp3/README.md

 ### The Workflow
 **Front-End User Interface (Vue.js)**:

 - You would create a Vue component that contains a form.
-This form would have an input field for the YouTube URL, and elements like dropdowns or checkboxes for the options (e.g., file type like mp3, m4a, quality).
+This form would have an input field for the YouTube URL, and elements like dropdowns or checkboxes for the options (e.g., file type like mp3, m4a, quality) -> save the options selected to the cookies of the user, so that they can be loaded on his next visit without overloading the server with session data.

 - When the user clicks the "DOWNLOAD" button, a JavaScript function is triggered.
 This function prevents the default form submission and sends an axios POST request to your Laravel back end, sending the URL and selected options in the request body.